 Is it Better to Day Hike or Backpack for Mt.
 Whitney?

-Mount Whitney 14,505 ft — It’s the tallest mountain in the contiguous US and I’ve been fortunate to summit it 5 times now as both day hikes and an overnight backpacking trip.
+I’ve been fortunate to summit Whitney 5 times now as both day hikes, overnight backpacking trips, and even climbing the mountaineer’s route.
 I have been asked which one is better… so let me break it down for you.

 Quick background on when I've hiked Mt.
 Whitney: